usafa-astro-331/astro-331-2023-fall/labs/lab_01_electrical_power/README.md

 Expose the solar panel to the halogen light.

 Slowly turn the potentiometer and watch the current and voltage change on the LCD.
-(Deselect ‘value 1’, which is time.)

 Disconnect the Arduino and turn off the halogen light.